shiva71/it-logger-MERN/README.md

 # IT-Logger
 > A simple IT Logger app built using mern stack.
 Here you can perform CRUD operations on Logs, and a API has been developed for the same.
 Logs are created by technicians.
-It uses a simple JSON file as database.
-Deployed in heroku at https://itlogger1.herokuapp.com/
+Deployed in heroku at https://itlogger2.herokuapp.com/

 ## Usage